sagemath/sagewiki_to_gh-2022-10-10/interact/games.md

 {{attachment:queens.png}}

 == Nim ==
-Play nim against a perfect oponent.
+Play nim against a perfect opponent.
 This interaction exemplifies the use of persistent data, and the auto_update=False option coded by mhansen and included in sage 3.3. by Pablo Angulo
 {{{
 #El juego del nim